Disgrace of Gijón: Summary

 After ten minutes of furious attack, West Germany succeeded in scoring through a goal by Horst Hrubesch after a cross from the left.
 After the goal was scored, the team in possession of the ball often passed between themselves in their own half until an opposition player came into the vicinity of the ball, then the ball was passed back to the goalkeeper.
 Isolated long balls were played into the opposition's half, with little consequence.
 There were few tackles, and both sets of players flamboyantly missed with apparently no attempt at accuracy whenever they shot on goal.
-The only Austrian player who seemed to make any effort at livening the game up was Walter Schachner, though he had little success, while one of the few serious attempts on net was made by Wolfgang Dremmler of West Germany.
+The only Austrian player who seemed to make any effort at livening the game up was Walter Schachner, although he had little success, while one of the few serious attempts on net was made by Wolfgang Dremmler of West Germany.

 This performance was widely deplored by all observers.
 West German ARD commentator Eberhard Stanjek at one point refused to commentate on the game any longer.
 Austrian commentator Robert Seeger bemoaned the spectacle, and asked viewers to turn off their television sets.
-George Vecsey, a New York Times journalist, stated that the teams "seemed to work in concert", though added that proving such would be impossible.
+George Vecsey, a New York Times journalist, stated that the teams "seemed to work in concert", although he added that proving such would be impossible.
 El Comercio, the local newspaper, printed the match report in its crime section.

 Likewise, many spectators were not impressed and voiced their disgust with the players.
 Chants of "¡Fuera, fuera!" ("Out, out!"), "¡Argelia, Argelia!" ("Algeria, Algeria!"), and "¡Que se besen, que se besen!" ("Let them kiss, let them kiss!", which is commonly used at weddings) were shouted by the Spanish crowd, while angry Algerian supporters waved banknotes at the players.
-The match was criticized even by the West German and Austrian fans who had hoped for a hot rematch of the 1978 World Cup match, the so-called "Miracle of Córdoba", in which Austria had beaten West Germany; one West German fan burned the national flag in protest.
+The match was criticized even by West German and Austrian fans who had hoped for an exciting rematch of the 1978 World Cup match, the "Miracle of Córdoba", in which Austria had beaten West Germany.
+One West German fan was so disgusted at the effort that he burned the national flag in protest.